bchesnut19/wifi_connectivity_bot/Readme.txt

 stamps of when operation occured.
 Errors are written to logfile as well.

 PLANS(*=critical functionality):
+-Find way to get around having to take down interface to test connectivity in the other*
 -Tracking downtime*
 -Add tweet functionality*
 -Implement config file*
--Add functionality to update webpage with log files* -Attempting to remove bash script calls
+-Add functionality to update webpage with log files* -Reading in interface names from either configFile or hardware
+-Attempting to remove bash script calls